iamsmkr/installation-guides/pulsar/README.md

     - Access zookeeper metrics @ http://localhost:7001/metrics/
     - Access node metrics @ http://localhost:9100/metrics/

+### On macOS
+- On mac, `opt` directory not already added as shared path from host to docker will return following error:
+    ```
+    docker: Error response from daemon: Mounts denied:
+    The path /opt/prometheus/prometheus.yml is not shared from the host and is not known to Docker.
+    You can configure shared paths from Docker -> Preferences... -> Resources -> File Sharing.
+    See https://docs.docker.com/desktop/mac for more info.
+    ```

+    Add `opt` to `~/Library/Group Containers/group.com.docker/settings.json` and restart docker daemon.
+    ```
+    "filesharingDirectories" : [
+      "\/Users",
+      "\/Volumes",
+      "\/datadrive",
+      "\/private",
+      "\/tmp",
+      "\/opt"
+    ],
+    ```

 ## Grafana
 1. Run Grafana docker container
     ```sh